Enhancing Inclusive Leadership at Global Health Vision (GHV) Through Manager Learning Labs

 GHV’s Manager Learning Lab Program exemplifies how intentional leadership development can bridge learning aspirations with operational reality.
 By investing in inclusive mindsets and practical skills, GHV is poised to lead more equitably in the global health arena—proving that culture change, though gradual, is achievable through trust, learning, and systemic alignment.

-Impact: GHV now models the inclusive practices it advocates globally, inspiring stakeholders to embrace equity as a cornerstone of health innovation.
+Impact: GHV now models the inclusive practices it advocates globally, inspiring stakeholders to embrace equity as a cornerstone of health innovation

 Executive Summary

-One Workplace partnered with Simetras, known before as Different, to reignite its Employee Resource Group (ERG) strategy amid rapid national expansion.
+Office Design Co. partnered with Simetras, known before as Different, to reignite its Employee Resource Group (ERG) strategy amid rapid national expansion.
 Through a tailored leadership development program and an immersive ERG Retreat we collaborated with executives and ERG leaders to drive systemic culture change.
 This initiative strengthened cross-location collaboration, embedded learning principles into leadership practices, and equipped ERGs to become catalysts for organizational equity.

 Background